 \subsection{The monotone Fukaya category}

-When $X$ is a monotone symplectic manifold, one can use `classical' pseudoholomorphic curve theory to define Gromov-Witten invariants (see \cite{Ruan1995,mcduffsalamon}) and Lagrangian Floer theory (see \cite{Oh1993,Oh1995}), without appealing to the heavy analytic machinery required for the fully general definitions \cite{fooo}.
+When $X$ is a monotone symplectic manifold, one can use `classical' pseudoholomorphic curve theory to define Gromov--Witten invariants (see \cite{Ruan1995,mcduffsalamon}) and Lagrangian Floer theory (see \cite{Oh1993,Oh1995}), without appealing to the heavy analytic machinery required for the fully general definitions \cite{fooo}.
 Furthermore, the algebra involved in studying the Fukaya category simplifies considerably.
-We give a complete account of the construction of the Fukaya category of a monotone symplectic manifold in Section \ref{sec:monfuk}, together with the associated algebraic structures.
+We give a survey of the construction of the Fukaya category of a monotone symplectic manifold in \S \ref{sec:monfuk}, together with the associated algebraic structures.
 Much of the material is not original, nor is it as general as possible: a more general treatment will appear in \cite{Abouzaid2012}.
-Nevertheless, we feel it is useful to collect these results in a unified way in this simple case: it displays many of the crucial features of the general theory, with many fewer technical details; and furthermore, some of the features (e.g., the decomposition into eigenvalues of $c_1 \star$) are specific to the monotone case.
-We also note that our proof that the closed-open and open-closed string maps are dual (Proposition \ref{proposition:phico}) is original: it avoids the need to construct a strictly cyclic structure on the Fukaya category, and uses instead the notion of weak cyclicity.
+Nevertheless, we feel it is useful to collect these results in a unified way in this simple case: it displays many of the crucial features of the general theory, with many fewer technical details, and furthermore some of the features (e.g., the decomposition into eigenvalues of $c_1 \star$) are specific to the monotone case.
+We also note that our proof that the closed--open and open--closed string maps are dual (Proposition \ref{proposition:phico}) is original: it avoids the need to construct a strictly cyclic structure on the Fukaya category, and uses instead the notion of a weak proper Calabi--Yau structure.